Nasturtium: what's edible?

 - Salt: dry the flowers (leaves work too), then crush and mix with sea salt.
 Not only will it be pretty - it adds a unique peppery flavor to a dish.
 I use this as a finishing salt.

-- Vodka / tequila: infuse alcohol with nasturtium for a unique take on classics like a bloody mary or margarita.
+- Vodka / tequila: infuse alcohol with nasturtium flowers for a unique take on classics like a bloody mary or margarita.

 - Garnish: the flowers make pretty garnishes on appetizers, charcuterie boards, pasta, and pretty much anything you can think of.

-Nasturtium leaves, both large and small, are completely edible.
-The young leaves are usually more tender than the larger ones, but that's not always the case.
 In the spring and early summer, I notice the large leaves are just as tender as the small ones.
 But later in the season, and especially in the fall, they are tougher.

-The leaves have a generic green plant-like taste (like a lot of salad greens), with the sharp peppery bite that shows up several seconds later.
-The leaves can sometimes have just a slightly bitter taste on the finish as well.
+Nasturtium leaves have a generic green plant-like taste (like a lot of salad greens), with the sharp peppery bite that shows up several seconds later.
+The leaves sometimes have just a slightly bitter taste on the finish as well.
 I can't taste a difference between the small and large leaves.

-How to use the leaves
+How to use nasturtium leaves

 Best uses & recipes